// Blog / team workflow

 .knowledge/modules/*.json

-Module cards help map changed files to ownership and trust state.
+Module summaries help map changed files to ownership and confidence state.

 - Boundary review